farkon00/binarian/README.md

     code
   }
   ```
-  Conditional operator else, executes code in block if condition of previous if operator is 0.
+  Conditional operator else, executes code in block if condition of previous if operator is false(mostly it means, that value is "empty").

   Not required for every if.